 Needless to say, this could lead to problems, especially if you need a kneeler that can accommodate a high weight capacity.

-One of our favorite aspects of this kneeler from Rofio is the all-steel construction in the frame, seat, hinges and springs.
-Thanks to the solid design, this kneeler can support up to 330 pounds and stand up to frequent use.
+One of our favorite aspects of this kneeler from TomCare is the all-steel construction in the frame, seat, hinges and springs.
+Thanks to the solid design, this heavy-duty garden kneeler can support up to 330 pounds and stand up to frequent use.

-The EVA foam pad measures just over 16 inches long, 6 inches wide and 2 inches tall.
-Thick foam provides a comfortable cushion for your knees (or your bottom!)
+The EVA foam pad measures just over 16 inches long, 7.88 inches wide and 2 inches tall.
+However, despite the thickness, the foam itself can be a bit on the firm side for some people, and you may need to add an additional layer of cushion.

 NoCry Professional Knee Pads